Matte22/stig-manager/test/api/README.md

 ## Installation

-To install the dependencies required to run the test suite, run:
+To install the dependencies required to run the test suite, run this command from the test folder:

 ```
 npm install
 ```

-Ensure that the necessary configuration files have been configured:
+Ensure that testConfig.json is configured correctly.
+This file contains the base URL for the API and access token for the admin test user.
 ```test/api/mocha/testConfig.json```